luxdao/subgraph/README.md

   `npm i`
 - Generate types and entities
   `npm run codegen`
-- If needed - perform local deployment for testing before deploying to the testnet/mainnet `npm run deploy-local`
+- If needed - perform local deployment for testing before deploying to the testnet/mainnet.
+Note - this is quite heavy and requires powerful machine as you'll need to have local IPFS and Graph Node running.
+  `npm run deploy-local`

 ## Deployment